oneoaas-golib/bosun/docs/system_configuration.md

 ```

 ### OpenTSDBConf
 `OpenTSDBConf` enables an OpenTSDB provider, and also enables OpenTSDB specific functions in the expression language.
+This also enables the Graph tab in Bosun's UI as that is OpenTSDB specific.
+However, you can still graph other time series DBs in Bosun's UI by using the Expression tab.

 #### Host
 `Host` specifies the hostname and port to connect to for OpenTSDB.